velmurugan-balasubramanian/codelabs-temp/content/data-storage-and-request-method/data-storage-and-request-method.md

 }
 ```

-The above function uses the data storage interface exposed by the client object to set the data in the Freshworks Data Storage.
+The above function uses the `db` method exposed by the client object to set the data in the Freshworks Data Storage.

-Invoke the saveInDataStorage(location) function with the location as the parameter which we got from the request API, replace the alert message with the below code in the “fetchData(){...}” function.
+Invoke the saveInDataStorage(location) function with the location as the parameter which we got from the request API, replace the alert message with the below code in the `fetchData(){...}` function.

 ```javascript
   // Invoke the saveInDataStorage(data) function to save the location in the data storage